 Designed to be a globally recognised, yet affordable step between karting and F3; the F4 British Championship has established itself as the place for junior drivers from around the globe to embark upon their single-seater careers and make their first strides to F1.

-2017 saw a rich crop of Ford EcoBoost-powered talent provide an abundance of scintillating wheel-to-wheel action in what was Ford’s 50th consecutive year at the forefront of junior single-seaters.
-Records were broken, boundaries of performance pushed and the bar raised even higher in the only single-seater series in Britain open to 15-year-old drivers.
+2018 saw a rich crop of Ford EcoBoost-powered talent provide an abundance of scintillating wheel-to-wheel action in what was Ford’s 51st consecutive year at the forefront of junior single-seaters.
+Records were broken, boundaries of performance pushed and the bar raised even higher in the only single-seater series in Britain open to 15-year-old drivers – with Kiern Jewiss the latest to join a long list of illustrious Champions in Double R Racing’s maiden triumph.

 The F4 British Championship plays a starring role on live television on ITV4 as the sole singer-seater support event on the TOCA package.
 Racing in Britain, the home of F1, with a 30 race schedule in front of the British Touring Car Championship’s massive spectator fanbase at the UK’s major circuits.

-In 2018 drivers will once again battle it out for the most coveted prize in British single-seater racing: to be crowned FIA British Formula 4 Champion.
-FIA Super Licence points will be awarded to the top seven drivers to enable their progression up the motorsport ladder and the champion will receive a fully funded test with a leading FIA F3 European team.
+In 2019 drivers will once again battle it out for the most coveted prize in British single-seater racing: to be crowned FIA British Formula 4 Champion.
+FIA Super Licence points will be awarded to the top seven drivers to enable their progression up the motorsport ladder and the champion will receive a fully funded test with a leading F3 team in Europe.

 Attractive purchase price